felix-seifert/Distributed-AI---GAMA-Assignments/Project/README.md

 <img src="https://user-images.githubusercontent.com/36768662/102253489-aa55c200-3f07-11eb-8fc5-7bfc1a3b112d.png">

 This graph represents the Trash currently held by each DustBot through time.
-As their maximum capacity is 5 in this simulation, they can`t hold more Trash, as shown in the graph.
+As their maximum capacity is 5 in this simulation, they can't hold more Trash, as shown in the graph.
-The DustBot0 (Red line) wasn`t active for the first 1500 cycles, but as soon as the second Pub is discovered, he starts to clean it from the Trash (as noticeable in the first figure).
+The DustBot0 (Red line) wasn't active for the first 1500 cycles, but as soon as the second Pub is discovered, he starts to clean it from the Trash (as noticeable in the first figure).

 As regards how each DustBot performed: